 What is History Painting?

-History painting was an important genre in 18th and 19th-century European art.
-The term is used all the time, but doesn't simply refer to paintings of history.
-Learn about the characteristics of a history paint and why all the most ambitious artists wanted to pursue it.
+History painting was once an important genre in European art.
+Learn about its characteristics and why all the most ambitious artists wanted to pursue it.

 Fun Words I Learned Studying Art